apache/druid/docs/development/extensions-core/azure.md

 #### Configuration - Location

-Use the following configuration to setup the where to store segments:
+Configure where to store segments using the following properties:

 | Property | Description | Default |
 |---|---|---|